North Valley Hospital Acute Care Services

 Ashley Glover, MS, CCC-SLP

-"Inpatient Physical Therapy—You don’t think about it
+"Inpatient Physical Therapy—You don’t think about it until you need it."

 When people have an injury or pain, they sometimes go to a physical therapist in an outpatient clinic for help.
 What a lot of people don’t know is that physical therapists are also found in hospitals.
 Someone might be in the hospital for elective surgery, such as a total joint replacement, or emergency surgery, such as a gallbladder removal.
 Others just become sick and need to be in the hospital for special care.
 Physical therapists in the hospital help all of these people.
 Some folks need help with the simple act of getting out of bed & getting to the bathroom.
 Others need help learning how to walk using crutches or a walker after an injury.
 Some people need help to get stronger so they can return home to their gardening or housework.